tee-vee/strace-parser/README.md

    * A list of all file opened in session
    * A list of all read/write calls made in session
    * A histogram showing the quantized distribution of execution times for a given syscall
+   * A `pstree` style graph of traced processes

+The parser will attempt to find all sibling threads of traced processes.
+For a command executed with or after the start of the trace this will always be accurate.
+On existing processes some threads may not be found.
+The parser checks for `futex` calls with a `*_PRIVATE` flag that share an `uaddr`; if these do not occur the parser cannot relate the processes.

 **NOTE**: `strace` must be run with the at least the `-tt -T -f` flags for required data to be captured.
 Including `-yyy` will provide file details in the `io` subcommand.

-I recommend using `strace -fttTyyy -s 1024` as default flags to use.
+I recommend using `strace -fttTyyy -s 1024` as default flags.

-## Building
+## Building from Source

-You'll need the Rust compiler 1.34 or above, which can be obtained at [https://rustup.rs/](https://rustup.rs/).
+You'll need the Rust compiler 1.42 or above, which can be obtained at [https://rustup.rs/](https://rustup.rs/).

 Build with `cargo build --release`, the binary will be located at `target/release/strace-parser`.